 Meaning

-“Be assured those will be thy worst enemies, not to whom thou hast done evil, but who have done evil to thee.
-And those will be thy best friends, not to whom thou hast done good, but who have done good to thee.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.Theme
+In the quote “Be assured those will be thy worst enemies, not to whom thou hast done evil, but who have done evil to thee.
+And those will be thy best friends, not to whom thou hast done good, but who have done good to thee.,” the emphasis is on friendship.
+It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.Theme

 This quote, attributed to Tacitus, belongs to a wide collection of well-known sayings.
 Many highlight topics such as friendship.Style and Structure